 - 4. Be careful when operating the hoist in freezing temperatures.
 Water or moisture may enter the hoist's overspeed brake or traction assembly.
 See "Cautions for Cold Weather Operation" on Page 21. - 5.
+Be careful when operating the hoist in high winds.
+Consider stopping work or adding stabilization at wind speeds of 25 mph or more when working on a 2-line suspended platform.
+When working on a single line platform, stabilization should be used in winds above 20 mph.
+Avoid carrying large panels of material which can act like a sail in high winds. - 6.
 Do NOT remove any parts from the hoist without replacing them.
 Do NOT change or substitute any approved hoist parts for parts that do not meet manufacturer's specifications.
-Do NOT modify this hoist without prior approval from Spider®.
+Do NOT modify this hoist without prior approval from Spider[®].
 Modifications can put you in danger if not done correctly.
-Making modifications can also void any manufacturer's warranty and make you liable for any damage. - 6.
-Maintain clearances and make sure no obstructions interfere with vertical travel. - 7.
-Operate the pendant buttons by hand only.
-Do NOT use foreign objects. - 8.
+Making modifications can also void any manufacturer's warranty and make you liable for any damage. - 7.
+Maintain clearances and make sure no obstructions interfere with vertical travel. - 8.
+Rotate the operating switch by hand only.
+Do NOT use foreign objects to operate the hoist - 9.
 When not in use, store hoist and stage to protect from unauthorized use.
 Cover the hoist if possible.
-Always unplug power cord when not in use and equipment is left unattended. - 9.
+Always unplug power cord when not in use and equipment is left unattended. - 10.
 Only authorized and properly trained personnel shall operate this hoist.
 Each operator must determine his own fitness to operate this hoist.
 Consult your doctor if you are in doubt.
 Each operator must be free of the influence of alcohol or drugs.